mkschreder/zephyr/doc/hardware/peripherals/uart-async.rst

 ======================================================================

-If the callback pushes bytes into a ring buffer and a thread consumes it, you must protect ring buffer operations with a lock (spinlock or irq_lock), unless you are using a data structure with explicit lock-free guarantees for that producer/consumer topology.
+If the callback pushes bytes into a ring buffer and a thread consumes it, you must protect ring buffer operations with a lock (spinlock), unless you are using a data structure with explicit lock-free guarantees for that producer/consumer topology.